Protest against new airport for west of France turns violent

-Riot police used tear gas to disperse protesters who lobbed projectiles and threw paint onto Nantes' city hall, set fire to construction vehicles and vandalised the offices of Vinci, the project's contractor.
+Riot police used tear gas to disperse protesters who lobbed projectiles and threw paint onto Nantes' city hall, set fire to construction vehicles and vandalized the offices of Vinci, the project's contractor.

-"I regret that this demonstration transformed itself into a genuine urban guerrilla, escaping the organisers' control," French Interior Minister Manuel Valls said.
+"I regret that this demonstration transformed itself into a genuine urban guerrilla, escaping the organizers' control," French Interior Minister Manuel Valls said.

 The 580-million-euro airport is planned to be finished in 2017.